The Rules of Order of the City Council

-- The City Attorney, and representatives of the City Attorney’s Office, as well as external legal counsel on behalf of the City of Minneapolis, may attend closed meetings for the purpose of providing legal advice and counsel on issues being presented.
+(2) The City Attorney, and representatives of the City Attorney’s Office, including external legal counsel on behalf of the City of Minneapolis, may attend closed meetings to provide legal advice on issues being presented.

-- Only those staff members identified in this section shall be admitted to a closed meeting, unless attendance is granted by motion carried by a majority of those Council Members present and participating.
+(5) Anyone not specifically identified in this section shall not be admitted to a closed meeting except when such attendance is granted by motion carried by a majority of Council Members present and participating.

 SECTION 5.
 Study Sessions.
 Study sessions permit detailed examination of specific subject matters or topics of interest which may not yet be formulated in the nature of a formal policy or proposal.
 Study sessions may be conducted as a full Council or by any of its committees.
 Study sessions do not require a formal agenda and may be conducted informally.
 No formal or final action may be taken on any matters presented or discussed in a study session, but direction may be given to prepare the matter for introduction through a standing committee.
-The Council President is responsible for approving the subject matter(s) and scheduling of all study sessions; however, this duty may be delegated to another Member.
+The Council President is responsible for approving the subject matter(s) and scheduling of all study sessions, but may delegate this duty to another Member.

 SECTION 6.
 Calendar & Notices.
 Notice of all meetings of the City Council and of its standing committees shall be provided as required by law.
 For convenience, notice of regular meetings may be made in the form of a calendar, which, if produced, shall be posted in a public place and made available to the public upon request.
 When necessary due to lack of quorum or the needs of the City, the President, or, in the President’s absence, the Vice-President, may cancel any regular meeting of the City Council, or may direct the rescheduling of a regular meeting to another date and time prior to the next regular meeting.

 SECTION 7.
 Quorum.
 A quorum for the transaction of business shall consist of seven (7) Council Members.
-Except as otherwise required by law, the term “majority” means a majority of Council Members voting, a quorum being present.
+Except as otherwise required by law, the term “majority” shall mean a majority of those Council Members participating, a quorum being present.

 SECTION 8.
 Order of Business.
-In the ordinary transaction of business, the following order shall be observed:
+In the ordinary transaction of business at regular meetings, the following order shall be observed:

-- Reports of Standing Committees (in alphabetical order).
+B. Reports of Standing Committees, in alphabetical order.

-- Introduction & Referral Calendar.
-Pursuant to notice, ordinances for formal introduction, first reading, and referral shall be acted upon under this order.
+E. Introduction & Referral Calendar.
+Pursuant to notice, ordinances for formal introduction, first reading, and referral shall be included under this order.

 Without objection, the presiding officer may re-order any agenda item within the prescribed order of business, or may temporarily set aside an agenda item for action later in the meeting for the convenience of the City Council.